MicrosoftDocs/msteams-docs/msteams-platform/bots/design/bots.md

 ![Providing help](~/assets/images/framework/framework_bots_tbot-help.png)

 > [!TIP]
-> Embedding parts of your site in a tab will help someone maintain the context of a conversation as they use your service.
+> Embedding parts of your site in a tab will help users maintain the context of a conversation as they use your service.
 It removes the need to launch your service in a browser and switch back and forth between apps.

 ---

 ## Bots in channels

-Invoking a bot in a channel can be accomplished by ``@mention` .
-Bot dialog should be unique in channels and groups vs. 1:1 and it's generally a good idea to consider separate approaches.
+Invoking a bot in a channel can be accomplished by `@mention`.
+Bot dialog should be unique in channels and groups vs. one-to-one scenarios and it's generally a good idea to consider separate approaches.
 This is especially true in the following cases:

 ### Sensitive data sent by a bot

-While the users in a team can be known to the service, the actual roles of the users cannot.
-This means that in a scenario for education for instance an incident involving bullying, parent and student contact information etc… shouldn't be shared in a team.
-Instead the bot’s message might be “2 bullying incidents occurred today.
-With a button to show details.
+While the users in a team can be known to the service, the actual user roles cannot.
+This means that, for example, in an education scenario involving bullying, parent and student contact information wouldn't be shared in a team setting.
+Instead the bot’s message might be,“Two bullying incidents occurred today" along with a button to show details.

 Launching details in a web page, or a task module can prompt for user credentials or query against an index for user roles paired with AAD accounts to verify the user.
 Since both of these options are a private view of the data there can be no data leakage.
 If the same data were sent in a 1:1 chat between a user and the bot the data is only visible to the user in that context and is therefore safe to fully display in the bot message.
 Taking users from a channel to a 1:1 chat should be avoided however as that forced navigation is highly disruptive.

 ### Sending cards as a response to interactions

-While sending a carousel card in response to “*Take a tour*” in a 1:1 chat is perfectly acceptable, the same pattern could yield tens or hundreds of *tour carousels* in an active channel with lots of users.
+While sending a carousel card in response to *Take a tour* in a one-to-one chat is perfectly acceptable, the same pattern could yield tens or hundreds of *tour carousels* in an active channel with lots of users.
 To avoid this, secondary cards should be hosted in a task module.
-This pattern keeps users in context with the channel, keeps the channel clean of too many bot responses, and can optionally consider different user roles when the *tour* is shown.
+This pattern keeps users in context with the channel, keeps the channel clean of excessive bot responses, and can optionally consider different user roles when the *tour* is shown.

 ## Useful tips